ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/rpi-llama3/llama3.md

 ---
 ## Overview

-Llama is a family of publicly available large language models (LLMs).
-Llama models have shown to perform well on a variety of natural language processing tasks.
+Llama is a family of publicly-available large language models (LLMs).
+Llama models have been shown to perform well on a variety of natural language processing tasks.

 The models are subject to the [acceptable use policy](https://github.com/facebookresearch/llama/blob/main/USE_POLICY.md) and the [responsible use guide](https://ai.meta.com/static-resource/responsible-use-guide/).